STAT545-UBC-students/hw08-katiezinn/README.md

 For this assignment I used the BC Liquor app as a template.
 The code and data are from [Dean Attali's tutorial](https://deanattali.com/blog/building-shiny-apps-tutorial).
 The code can specifically be found [here](https://deanattali.com/blog/building-shiny-apps-tutorial/#12-final-shiny-app-code).

 For this assignment I had to add three features to this app then deploy it.
 My app can be found [at this link](https://katiezinn.shinyapps.io/HW08_KatieZinn/).
-Additionally, my raw R code can be found [here](https://github.com/STAT545-UBC-students/hw08-katiezinn/blob/master/app.R)
+Additionally, my raw R code can be found [here](https://github.com/STAT545-UBC-students/hw08-katiezinn/blob/master/app.R).
+I put comments next to the changes I made so you can tell where I added the features in.

 ## **The features I added to the app are as follows:**